lucmans/digistring/readme.md

 # TODO
-Create a tmp folder at start-up and cache FFTW3 knowledge and Dolph windows.
+Set cache directory location based on project root instead of relative to rsc directory.
+Ability to cache knowledge.
 Building requirements (GCC, Make +version of these and libs) in requirements section of this readme.
-Allow max_display_frequency > MAX_FOURIER_FREQUENCY.
+Allow max_display_frequency > MAX_FOURIER_FREQUENCY (and remove audio config include in graphics config).
 Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
 Don't copy whole input buffer when OVERLAP_NONBLOCK.
 Generic data passing structure from estimator to graphics.